eiffel-community/community/PROJECT_LIFECYCLE.md

 - names of initial maintainers
 - infrastructure needs such as Git repositories

-Regarding project naming convenctions, the eiffel community enforces no name convention but meaningfull descriptive names are encouraged.
+Regarding project naming convenctions, the eiffel community enforces no name convention but meaningful descriptive names are encouraged.

 Projects that are already hosted within Eiffel Community but willing to move to a different stage are also